Stereopoly/history/docs/environment.md

 ## Period 4: 1800-1848

 #### Manifest Destiny
-Manifest Destiny was the belief that American expansion was inevitable and good for North America.
+This was the belief that American expansion was inevitable and good for North America.
 Western expansion into Native American territory and the acquirement of new lands were due to the ideals of Manifest Destiny and the feeling that the settlers of America, both those that had been there and those coming sought to seek a better life with more land and that they deserved this American dream.

 * Western Civilization developed under the ideas of Manifest Destiny due to the settlers seeking more land, and the land in the west (Native American land) belonged to the settlers rather than those who were already there.
 * Louisiana Purchase:  Under Thomas Jefferson this ideal of Manifest Destiny was spreading, and he purchased the Louisiana territory from the French to explore and give land to deserving Americans.
 The act was really outside of his executive power, however, it was allowed to complete because it was deemed by the new “Judicial Review” that it was constitutional because of the benefits it provided for the country and the people.